Don't Limit Your Book Distribution: KDP Select and ACX

 KDP Select

 KDP Select is a program where the publisher or author that uploads a book to KDP agrees to NOT make the ebook available anywhere else for at least 90 days.
-This 90-day exclusivity deal means that your ebook is not available at libraries either, nor at Barnes and Noble (B&N) or on Kobo (the largest overseas ebook distribution and sales platform).
+This 90-day exclusivity deal means that your ebook isn't available at libraries either, nor at Barnes and Noble (B&N) or on Kobo (the largest overseas ebook distribution and sales platform).

 Learn More About Global Book Distribution for Indie Publishers